 The following is a suggested training schedule.
 Depending on your condition and ability you may have to adjust to what works for you.
 Ride unpaved as well as paved surfaces to better simulate Michigander.

-A mountain bike or a hybrid (mountain/road) bike is recommended if you are going to ride the trails.
+A mountain bike or a hybrid (mountain/road) bike is recommended..
 The trails surfaces can be anywhere from unimproved, gravel or paved, and the road surface can be gravel or paved.
 Check at your local bike shop for recommendations on tires.

 Week 1: Day 1 Ride 10 miles, Day 2 - Ride 12 miles